lavanyam2004/NUS-Data-Visualisation-Competition/README.md

 My responsibilities included:

 Team Management: Effectively managed workflow and delegated tasks to ensure timely delivery of our project.
-Data Visualization: Utilized Python on Google Colab to create correlation plots and heatmaps, enabling us to visually explore relationships within the music trend data.
+Data Visualization: Utilized Python on Google Colab to create correlation plots and heatmaps, enabling us to visually explore relationships within the musical trends dataset.
 Innovative Analysis: Integrated a Kaggle dataset on current music trends with the competition’s 1980s music data, generating comparative insights that informed actionable recommendations.